Do I need to be a member of the National Education Association to apply for your grants?

 Yes.
 As long as you have submitted all of the required reports for your previous grant, you may apply for the Foundation’s grant programs as many times as you like.
 However, you must submit a unique proposal; we won’t consider identical applications.

-No. If you do not designate a fiscal sponsor, we award the grant to the lead applicant.
+No. If you do not designate a fiscal agent, we award the grant to the lead applicant.
 In that case, the IRS may consider the grant personal income and therefore taxable.
 Fiscal sponsors are usually non-profits, schools, districts, or local unions that can accept the funds without tax liability.